btwonion/KotlinLangForge/README.md

 # KotlinLangForge

-> Provides Forge/Neoforge language adapter for Kotlin
+> Provides Kotlin language adapter for Forge and Neoforge

 This mod adds a language adapter for Kotlin and provides multiple libraries.